blitz/bender/README.md

 - `promisc`: Be more forgiving which PCI serial controller to accept.
 Specifically, this makes Bender claim any PCI device with "Simple Communication Controller" PCI class and not only those claiming to be a legacy serial controller.
+This is typically needed for some multiport PCI serial adapters.
 - `accept_legacy`: Don't claim a PCI serial controller, if the BIOS already indicates that there is a legacy serial controller available.